CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

         Matrix output and Cytoscape graph output are generated independently.
 This means `--matrix-format mtx` can be combined with `--cytoscape-json`.

     ???
-Tip "Defining the similarity metric"
-        Use the flag `--similarity-metric-cohort`.
-The default value is `hamming`.
-The alternative value is `jaccard`.

-    ???
 Tip "Exporting intermediate files"
-        It is possible to export all intermediate files, as well as a file indicating coverage with the flag `--e`.
+        It is possible to export all intermediate files, as well as a file indicating coverage, with `--export` (`--e`).
         Examples:

         ```bash
-        pheno-ranker -r individuals.json --e
+        pheno-ranker -r individuals.json --export
-        pheno-ranker -r individuals.json --e my_fav_id # for choosing a prefix
+        pheno-ranker -r individuals.json --export my_fav_id # choose a prefix
         ```

         The intermediate files can be used for further processing (e.g., import to a database; see [FAQs](faq.md)) or to make **informed decisions**.
 For instance, the file `export.coverage_stats.json` has stats on the coverage of each term (1D-key) in the cohort.
 It is possible to go more granular with a tool like `jq` that parses `JSON`.
 For instance: